mmakdis/stars/README.md

 ## Python

+- [pytodoist](https://github.com/Garee/pytodoist) - ✅ Use Todoist with Python.
 - [sage](https://github.com/sagemath/sage) - Mirror of the Sage source tree -- please do not submit PRs here -- everything must be submitted via https://trac.sagemath.org/
 - [brython](https://github.com/brython-dev/brython) - Brython (Browser Python) is an implementation of Python 3 running in the browser
 - [PyPDF2](https://github.com/mstamy2/PyPDF2) - A utility to read and write PDFs with Python